giaongo/Herb-Reference-Guide/README.md

 <h2>User target</h2>
 - For healthy eaters who are curious of the benefits of specific plant items <br>
-- For adventurous travellers (mountain hikers, bikers, campers, forest explorers) to know  which plants are edible and which are poisonous  before before touching/eating them  <br>
+- For adventurous travellers (mountain hikers, bikers, campers, forest explorers) to know  which plants are edible and which are poisonous  before touching/eating them  <br>
 - For patients seeking for matural remedies and for medical students.

 <h2>Study sources and code references</h2>